zietzm/integration-review/manuscript.md

 By including such additional layers of information, as well as the association of nodes and edges with biological metadata, networks can consolidate many types of information into a single, cohesive format.

 This review focuses on network-based methods for data integration, though such methods are not the only ones which show promise.
-For further discussion of alternative approaches, several excellent reviews and comparisons are available [@zR4nSSeT; @156UVA1sT; @lOKGIFIL; 10.1186/s12859-015-0857-9].
+For further discussion of alternative approaches, several excellent reviews and comparisons are available [@zR4nSSeT; @156UVA1sT; @lOKGIFIL; @lOKGIFIL].

 ## Discussion